-Watson Batty were appointed by the University to undertake the remodelling and refurbishment of their existing sports campus pavilion.
+Watson Batty Architects were appointed by the University to undertake the remodelling and refurbishment of their existing sports campus pavilion.
 The project ran concurrently alongside a separate contract to deliver a new floodlit, full size, artificial sports pitch as part of a wider development of their sports campus.

-The new accommodation provided includes an additional four 20 person team changing rooms each with showers and washroom facilities alongside officials changing rooms and a new dedicated changing locker space.
-At the front of the building the main entrance and multi use social spaces were reconfigured and extended to provide a new reception, additional washrooms, a new teaching/classroom space (with folding sliding acoustic screen) and improved bar/kitchen facilities.
+The new accommodation provided includes an additional four 20-person team changing rooms each with showers and washroom facilities alongside officials changing rooms and a new dedicated changing locker space.
+At the front of the building the main entrance and multi-use social spaces were reconfigured and extended to provide a new reception, additional washrooms, a new teaching/classroom space (with folding sliding acoustic screen) and improved bar/kitchen facilities.
 Undertaken on a live site, the modifications required extensive alterations to the existing roof and external fabric.

 Supporting a wide range of sport and leisure activities, the project provides social and learning facilities, with modern changing room, for the students and staff of De Montfort University.
 The improved facilities will also enable continued local community use too.